Bhaswanth-A/ROS-Theory/Introduction.md

 ## 1.6 ROS Packages

 Documentation - http://wiki.ros.org/ROS/Tutorials/CreatingPackage

-ROS software is organized into packages, which are built into the workspace and contained in the `src` directory.
-The ROS ecosystem comprises thousands of publicly available packages in open repositories.
+Packages are projects that contain your ROS work.
+A workspace can have several packages, and all of them are located inside the `src` directory.

 For a package to be considered a catkin package, it must meet the following requirements-